Sajid576/Vulnerable_JS/ReadMe.md

 ## Plan:

 - We make some routes and controllers for executing SQL/NoSQL query with the database.
+- Requests and responses are stored in the CSV file.
 - Then we connect a HTML page with the node project then send malicious code from the form of the HTML page.

 ## Project Installation